Undo and Redo

 5) Semantic batching

-For flows that touch many items (import, bulk caption updates, transcript suggestions), we use runInBatch(dispatch, fn, description)
+For flows that touch many items (import, bulk caption updates, transcript suggestions), we use runInBatch(dispatch, fn, description) so the user sees a single concise entry in history.

 - Examples: stock media adds, global drops, transcript suggestion preview/apply, caption generate/import.